Touchlab-Hiring/a_elshaer/README.md

 - Enables offline capabilities and performance improvements through data caching.
 - Utilize Room for data persistence, implementing DAOs for data access and manipulation

-## 📃 Pagination and Data Fetching

-### 📚 Paging Library

-- Why Use Paging?
-It efficiently handles data loading and ensures smooth scrolling, even with large datasets.
-- We use the Paging 3 library for pagination, combining local (Room) and remote (Retrofit) data sources with the help of RemoteMediator for an optimized data fetch strategy.

 ## 🎨 UI/UX Enhancements

 - Implementing Image Loading with Glide for quick and efficient image rendering.